Caerwen Martin : Associate Artist

 Artist website: http://silosq.com

 Caerwen Martin is a composer of 23 years experience.
-She is the recipient of the Orloff Family Charitable Trust Scholarship and the Sir John T Reid Bursary Fund.
+She is the recipient of the inaugural Catherine Mary Sullivan Scholarship for excellence in composition, the Orloff Family Charitable Trust Scholarship, the Sir John T Reid Bursary Fund and the Atheneaum Ensemble Prize.
 She has worked for large and small ensembles, dance, theatre, opera and film.

 Caerwen has composed for and released several albums: This is where life leads us (a compilation of works from her film scores), After the Dark and Clouds (Silo String Quartet), The Traveller, a commissioned work for nonet, What We Talk About… (Silo String Quartet) and The Beauty of Now.
 Her works also appear on CDs released by Arcko Symponic Ensemble, Ruth Roshan, Naked Raven and Collision Theory.

 Caerwen has composed four film scores.
-The Australian feature film lost and found, the art film Reception by James Geurts, screened at the Adelaide Biennale, Artesian - an opera commissioned by James Geurts and made into an art film with the support of the AFI, and Love Box, which won an award for best film in Romania.
+The Australian feature film lost and found, the art film Reception by James Geurts, screened at the Adelaide Biennale, Artesian - an opera commissioned by James Geurts and made into an art film with the support of the AFI, and Love Box, which won an award for best film in Romania, and One For Sorrow, an animation by Bec Readhead.

 Caerwen Martin — current to May 2017